 Some individual hotels may be more flexible and allow 17-year-olds to book, but that’s the exception rather than the rule.
 In such cases, the hotel may require an adult to sign a waiver making them liable for the guest who’s staying.
 If in doubt, check the hotel’s terms and conditions on their website or call in advance and ask.

-Internationally, this minimum age of 18 is commonplace but certainly not true of all hotels in all countries.
+Internationally, this minimum age of 18 is commonplace, but certainly not true of all hotels in all countries.
 Many hotels across the Middle East and Africa enforce a minimum booking age of 21.
-In North America, and the USA in particular, it varies according to state laws and local ordinances
+And in the US, it varies according to state laws and local ordinances.

 What are the age policies for specific hotel chains?

-There’s no hard and fast rule for age policies with hotels, so it’s always important to double check before booking.
-Here though are the current policies for the most popular hotel chains in the UK and around the world.
+It’s always important to check individual age policies before booking a hotel.
+Here are the current policies for the most popular hotel chains in the UK and around the world.

-• Premier Inn UK & Ireland: You must be at least 18 years old to make a reservation.
-Those under 18 years old are not permitted to stay unless a guardian is also staying in the hotel.
+- Premier Inn UK & Ireland: You must be at least 18 years old to make a reservation.
+Anyone under 18 years old isn’t permitted to stay unless a guardian is also staying in the hotel.

-• Marriott Bonvoy: Most Marriott hotels require guests to be 18 years or older to check in.
-Some such as all-inclusive adult-only international resorts set a minimum age of 21.
-Always check with the hotel directly to be sure.
+- Marriott Bonvoy: Most Marriott hotels require guests to be 18 years or older to check in.
+Some all-inclusive adult-only international resorts have a higher minimum age of 21.

-• InterContinental Hotels Group: Most IHG hotels, including the very popular UK Holiday Inns, require guests to be at least 18 to check in.
-Some international locations set a minimum 21 years of age, though.
+- InterContinental Hotels Group: Most IHG hotels, including the very popular UK Holiday Inns, require guests to be at least 18 to check in.
+However, if you are travelling internationally, the minimum age can be as high as 21.

-• Hyatt: Generally, the minimum age to reserve a room is 21 but varies by hotel, so it’s best to check first.
+- Hyatt: Generally, the minimum age to reserve a room is 21 but it aries by hotel, so it’s best to check first.
 A person of the minimum age requirement must be present at check-in and become a registered guest in the room.

 Age to book versus age to check-in

 It’s important to remember that booking a hotel room and checking into it are not the same thing.
-Anyone can go online and book any room they like the look of – all you need is a valid credit card.
-It’s at reception where you may run into problems if you’ve used, say, your parents credit card to book.
+Anyone can go online and book any room – all you need is a valid credit card.
+It’s at reception where you may run into problems if you’ve used, say, your parents’ card to book.

 Hotels typically won’t ask you how old you are as they don’t want to appear discriminatory.
-But they will ask you for a government-issued ID or passport to go along with the credit card, even if you prepaid your room online.
+But they will ask you for a government-issued ID or passport and credit card, even if you prepaid your room online.

-If you fall below a hotel’s minimum age requirement and you’ve already paid, you might not even be able to get your stay refunded.
+If you fall below a hotel’s minimum age requirement and you’ve already paid, you might not even get a refund.
 Because of this, make sure you check at the time of booking.
-And if they will let you check in as a minor, ask what requirements come with that – such as a signed letter of indemnity from the credit card holder.
+And if they will let you check in as a minor, ask what requirements come with that, such as a signed letter of indemnity from the credit card holder.

 Booking a room and checking in around the world